 Step 1: Long press on the home screen until you see a helicopter view of your screens.

-Step 2: Tap the Customize button in the bottom right.
+Step 2: Tap the Customize button in the bottom right, then swipe to the left to show the Gesture menu.

 Step 3: Make sure Enable Shelf is switched to on.
 If you want to turn off Shelf, just toggle the switch the other way.